-Dizziness is actually not its own condition.
-Instead, dizziness is a symptom that something else is going on.
-It occurs as a feeling of lightheadedness, the room “spinning,” or a general feeling of being unbalanced.
 Dizziness can be accompanied by actually fainting or seizures.
-It places individuals who may have other health conditions or who are elderly at risk for falls.
+It places individuals who may have other health conditions or who are older at risk for falls.

 There are many different possible causes for dizziness — from an underlying medical condition to medication to a long night of having too much fun.
 In general, however, morning dizziness is something that occasionally happens to a lot of people and isn’t a big cause for concern.

-If you notice you’re dizzy in the morning right after you wake up, it could be just a result of the sudden change of balance as your body adjusts from a reclining position to a standing one.
-Dizziness can occur when the fluid in your inner ear shifts, so changing positions quickly could trigger it temporarily.
+If you’re dizzy in the morning right after you wake up, it could be a result of the sudden change of balance as your body adjusts from a reclining position to a standing one.
+Dizziness can occur when the fluid in your inner ear shifts, such as when changing positions quickly.

 If you have a cold or sinus issues, you may notice the dizziness gets worse because you have excess fluid and swelling in your sinuses, which are linked to the inner ear.

 Here are some other common issues that could lead to morning dizziness.

 If you have sleep apnea or your partner has informed you that you snore a lot, your nighttime breathing patterns may be to blame for your morning dizziness.